nicholasjgreen/kafka-to-hbase/README.md

 topic.
 These are configured using the `K2HB_KAFKA_TOPIC_*` and `K2HB_KAFKA_DATA_*` environment variables.

-By default the data table is `k2hb:ingest` with a column family of `topic`.
+By default if the kafka topic is `db.database-name.collection.name` the data table is `database_name:collection_name` with a column family of `topic`.

 The qualifier is the topic name, the body of the cell is the raw message received from Kafka and the version is the timestamp of the message in milliseconds.

-Along with the data of the message a counter is kept for each topic to indicate how many messages have been processed and when.
-This is useful for creating a list of topics to process or limiting that list to only topics that have received new data since a given time.
-The default table is `k2hb:ingest-topic` and the default column is `c:msg`.

-For example, after receiving a single message on `test-topic` the data is as follows:
+For example, after receiving a single message on `db.my.data` the data is as follows:

 ```
-hbase(main):001:0> scan 'k2hb:ingest'
+hbase(main):001:0> scan 'my:data'
 ROW                                       COLUMN+CELL
- 63213667-c5a5-4411-a93b-e2da709c553e                        column=topic:test-topic, timestamp=1563547895682, value=<message body>
+ 63213667-c5a5-4411-a93b-e2da709c553e     column=topic:my:data, timestamp=1563547895682, value=<message body>
 1 row(s) in 0.1090 seconds

-hbase(main):002:0> scan 'k2hb:ingest-topic'
-ROW                                                          COLUMN+CELL
- test-topic                                                  column=c:msg, timestamp=1563547895689, value=\x00\x00\x00\x00\x00\x00\x00\x01
-1 row(s) in 0.0100 seconds
 ```

 Kafka2Hbase will attempt to create the required namespaces, tables and